 The Harold M. Tucker Herbarium, located on the first floor of Boone Hall, is the oldest herbarium in Idaho.
-Since its founding by William Judson Boone in the early days of the college, the herbarium has been used extensively by students as well as botanists and botanical organizations from throughout the country.
-Boone turned management of the collection over to former student and then-new botany professor Harold M. Tucker in 1930.
+Since its founding by William Judson Boone in the early days of the College, the herbarium has been used extensively by students as well as botanists and botanical organizations from throughout the country.
+Boone turned over the management of the collection to former student and then-new botany professor Harold M. Tucker in 1930.
 Tucker knew the region's flora as well as anyone and took hundreds of students on botany field trips to the surrounding countryside.
 He added extensively to the collection until his death in 1959.

 Current Efforts and Services